Misunderstood Metrics: Google Analytics 4 Sessions

 Two users’ sessions sharing the same ga_session_id number

 The good news is that GA 4 appears to keep them separate and doesn’t consider them to be a single session.
-If you are planning to do in-depth analysis, though, I suggest you key on a combination of user_pseudo_id and ga_session_id.
+If you are planning to do in-depth analysis using BigQuery data, though, I suggest you key on a combination of user_pseudo_id and ga_session_id.

 Recommendations

 Assumptions about sessions will persist, which is why I recommend that those metrics do not appear in a prominent location in your reports.
-The concept of ‘session’ is no longer meaningful in 2021, and Google Analytics 4 exposes that fact.
+The concept of a ‘session’ is no longer meaningful, and Google Analytics 4 exposes that fact.

-Focus instead on users and user engagement with content.
+Avoid session-based metrics in your reports — focus instead on metrics that measure users and user engagement with content: